-The No SIM card error usually occurs when your SIM card is not inserted properly.
-This is the most common reason for the error but it is not the only reason why your phone may show this error.
+The No SIM card error usually occurs when your SIM card is not inserted correctly.
+It is the most common reason for the error, but it is not the only reason why your phone may show this error.
 No SIM card can mean problems with your device’s software too.
-There is a chance that the SIM card is inserted properly but your device is not reading it because of software corruption.
+There is a chance that the SIM card is inserted correctly, but your device is not reading it because of software corruption.
 It may also point towards your device’s inability to check for a network.

-While we can continue to explore more reasons for the problem, let us see how we can resolve the issue so that you can use your phone as usual.
+While we can continue to explore more reasons for the problem, let us see how we can resolve using your phone as usual.
 A phone showing this error shows that you don’t have the connectivity on your phone completely.
 In other words, no phone calls, no mobile data, and no messages.
 A smartphone may not be smart any longer with the no SIM card installed error.

 See also: How to Fix Android Won’t Download apps